a tantalising journey along a slice of the legendary silk road

 For sale: spices and seeds in the wonderful bazaar.

-Panchshanbe Bazaar characters (1): a man asks if I would like to take a photograph of him and his bread stall.
+Panchshanbe Bazaar people (1): a man asks if I would like to take a photograph of him and his bread stall.
 We were made to feel rather special by the people in the bazaar.

 travel tips, links & resources